 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

 Compilation of documents related to litigation involving the Federal Housing Finance Agency (FHFA), the Office of Federal Housing Enterprise Oversight (OFHEO), Fannie Mae and Freddie Mac (or employees thereof).
 Includes FHFA Private-Label Securities (PLS) cases, notices, complaints, petitions, motions, enforcement actions, declarations, exhibits, orders and settlements.

 Collection of written statements (1990-2005) advising on interpretations of law, regulation, or policy.

 Cumulative list of FHFA legally binding orders that mandate action by a regulated entity.

-Compilation of agency guidance (1998-2015) concerning the application of a statute or regulation to a particular supervisory issue; not legally binding but entitled to judicial deference.
+Compilation of agency guidance (1998 - Present) concerning the application of a statute or regulation to a particular supervisory issue; not legally binding but entitled to judicial deference.

 List of settlement agreements from 2016 between FHFA and individuals from the Federal Home Loan Bank of Dallas, Texas.
 The terms of these agreements eliminated the need for administrative proceedings by FHFA.